saikamal120/Cypress-API-Framework/readme.md

 Delete the order,
 Delete an invalid order

-Created function files for books and orders seperatly for clear understanding ie booksObjects.ts and orderObjects.ts
+Created function files for books and orders seperatly for clear understanding i.e cypress/support/booksObjects.ts and cypress/support/orderObjects.ts

 # Installations and Project Setup
 The steps below will take you all the way through Cypress.